Vishnu3198/Coursera_Capstone/README.md

 # Coursera_Capstone
-IBM Applied Data Science Capstone
+IBM Applied Data Science Capstone.
 This is the repository for the Coursera IBM Applied Data Science Capstone course.